wix-playground/dapperdox/docs/author-overlays.md

 # Content overlays

 Additional content can be added to any DapperDox generated reference page by providing overlay files.
-These pages are authored in Github Flavoured Markdown (GFM) and contain special markdown references that target particular sections within API, Method or Resource pages.
+These pages are authored in GitHub Flavoured Markdown (GFM) and contain special markdown references that target particular sections within API, Method or Resource pages.

 Additional directories are added to your `assets` directory to accomplish this.
 As DapperDox can consume and serve